-The type of support offered, throughout the school, is either push-in or pull-out.
-During push-in support the Learning Support teacher work with the student in a small group/ 1:1 to help the student take part in class activities.
+The type of support offered, in the primary and middle school, is either push-in or pull-out.
+During push-in support the Learning Support teacher works with the student in a small group/ 1:1 to help the student take part in class activities.
 This is done by giving them extra academic support and encouragement.
 During pull-out support, the Learning Support teacher works with the student individually with a specific learning need that cannot be supported in class.

-All these students have an individualized developmental plan (IDP) with recommended accommodations and modifications as detailed in diagnostic reports from qualified specialists such as pediatricians and educational psychologists.
+All students have an individualized developmental plan (IDP) with recommended accommodations and modifications as detailed in diagnostic reports from qualified specialists,